-A perfect time to have a wander across the full length of the pebble strewn beach down to the waves gently lapping at the shore, for a dose of vitamin sea!
+Morning is the ideal time to have a relaxing stroll across the full length of the pebble strewn beach down to the waves gently lapping at the shore, for a healthy dose of vitamin sea!

-Manorbier village is uphill from the beach, the roadway passing below the dominating feature of Manorbier Castle, an imposing structure set high on a prominent ridge overlooking the bay.
+Manorbier village is uphill from the beach, the roadway passing below the dominating feature of the Norman built Manorbier Castle, an imposing structure set high on a prominent ridge overlooking the bay.

-While in the village it’s also worth visiting the castle when open during the holiday season.
-There is a charge for admission, check out the link visit Manorbier Castle .
+The impressive Manorbier Castle is worth visiting when open during the holiday season.
+There is a charge for tours admission, check out the link visit Manorbier Castle .

-Within the Castle is a small tearoom and with some tables set out on the lawn of the lovely grounds it’s a super setting for an al fresco style break on a fine day.
+Within the Castle is a small tearoom and with some tables set out on the lawn in the grounds it’s a lovely setting for a drinks break al fresco style on a sunny day.

 The castle dates from Norman times with additions through the ages.
-It’s well preserved and has some accessible, interesting areas.
-The main tower has a winding narrow stone staircase and the climb to the turret is well worth it for fantastic views of the bay and of the Norman built St. James Church across the valley.
+It’s well preserved and has accessible, interesting areas.
+The main tower has a winding narrow stone staircase and the climb to the turret is well worth it for fantastic views of the coast and the Norman built St. James Church across the valley.

 The Castle was the birthplace and home of Geraldus Cambrinus, ‘Gerald of Wales’ one of Wales most famous chroniclers of the ages.
 He was born here in the 12th Century and he described his birthplace as “the most pleasantest spot in all Wales”.
-On a glorious sunny day like the day of our visit, although Gerald was probably just a tad biased it’s not difficult to see why he held that opinion many centuries ago, with the splendid views over the Castle grounds and over the bay.
+On a glorious sunny day like the day of our visit, although Gerald was probably just a tad biased it’s not difficult to see why he held that opinion many centuries ago, with the splendid views which can be enjoyed from here.

 In another part of the castle is a grand hall which is now used as an events space.
 It still retains a lot of character as a throwback to a time of enchanted castles and the times of a medieval court.
 An embrasure ledge and arrow slit in this room now makes a cool window feature

-Having completed a tour around the castle and grounds, it’s a return downhill to the beach.
-It’s a very popular spot with families and groups making the most of the fine weather.
-At the back of the beach are a few areas of sand dunes bounded by tall grass which are great little places for setting up chairs and relaxing with a fine view across the bay.
+Having completed the tour around the castle and grounds, it’s time to return downhill to the beach.
+It’s a very popular spot and there are far more families and groups on the beach making the most of the fine weather.
+Fortunately at the back of the beach are a few areas of sand dunes bounded by tall grass which are great little places for setting up chairs and settling down for a relaxing afternoon.

-It’s entertaining as well to observe kids and watersporters enthusiastically take their various kayaks, surfboards, body boards and small boats down to the waters of the safe bay.
+It’s an entertaining spot too, observing a steady stream of kids and watersport enthusiasts hauling various kayaks, surfboards, body boards and small boats down the beach to the bay.

-So though we have completed walking the coast path both sides of Manorbier, there’s no doubt that we will return here in future.
-Old Gerald Cambrinus may have been right with his words about this pleasant little spot.
+Though we have completed walking the coast path East and West of Manorbier, there’s no doubt we will return here in future.
+Old Gerald Cambrinus may have been right about this pleasant little spot.